This article will discuss blood pressure in the following sections:

 Antihypertensive medications are used according to evidence-based guidelines, with possible side effects:

-- Diuretics, for example, are especially helpful with African American and elderly people (but may negatively affect people with gout)
+- Diuretics, for example, are especially helpful with African Americans and older adults (but may negatively affect people with gout)

 - Beta blockers are the drugs of choice in people with a history of heart problems (but there would be problems in people with a serious heart block)